Terms & Conditions

 (1) The customer is only entitled to exercise a right of retention insofar as his counterclaim is based on the same contractual relationship.

-(2) The customer shall only be entitled to offset if his counterclaims have been legally established, are undisputed or acknowledged by us.
+(2) The customer is only entitled to offset if his counterclaims are legally established, undisputed or recognised by health complete.

 § 6 Delivery Date, Scope of Delivery, Delay in Delivery

-(1) The delivery period shall be agreed individually or specified by us upon acceptance of the order.
-If all details of the order (including technical questions) are not clarified in time by the customer and if all advance services by the customer are not provided in time, the delivery periods shall be extended accordingly.
-Timely dispatch of the goods shall suffice to meet the deadline.
+(1) The delivery period shall be agreed individually or stated by health complete upon acceptance of the order.
+If all details of the order (including technical questions) are not clarified in time by the customer and if all advance services of the customer are not provided in time, the delivery periods shall be extended accordingly.
+Timely dispatch of the goods is sufficient to meet the deadline.